All systems nominal

 5.1 Daily Operations

-# Start the platform
+# Start both services

-sudo systemctl start verity
+sudo systemctl start verity verity-gateway

-# Stop the platform
+# Stop both services

-sudo systemctl stop verity
+sudo systemctl stop verity verity-gateway

 sudo systemctl restart verity

-# View logs
+# View core engine logs

 sudo journalctl -u verity -f